Kids are going to love making a popsicle stick bird feeder for the garden. We show you how to host a craft party for kids at home too.

-All of our little friends took their bird feeders home to paint them and fill with seed.
+The kids took their bird feeders home to paint them and fill them with seed.
 Marisol and Flynn finished theirs after the party but they are yet to be hung outside.
 First I need to track down that outdoor varnish.
-Let the unpacking of boxes commence ….

 Please pin this post for later: